robert-westenberger/knowledgebase/docker/networking.md

 # Create a User-Defined Bridge
 Docker comes with a default bridge network named `bridge`.
 Any container you run will be automatically attached to this bridge network.
 ## Extra Features of User-Defined Bridge Networks
+### User-defined bridges provide automatic DNS resolution between containers
+Containers attached to the same network can communicate with each other using the container name.
+If you have two containers named `api` and `db`, the API container will be able to connect to the database container using the `db` name.
 # Attach a Container to a Network
 # Detach Containers From a Network
 # Get Rid of Networks